Back to blog

 Signal-level with AI (Level 3):

-• Total time: ~5 hours/month (1.4 hours AI processing + 3.6 hours reviewing top 100 prospects)
+• Total time: roughly 5 hours a month (about 1.4 hours of AI processing plus 3.6 hours reviewing your top 100 prospects)

 Professional context is fair game.
 LinkedIn posts, company news, funding announcements, job changes, conference talks, published articles, product launches, earnings call transcripts.
 Publicly shared in a professional context.
 Referencing it shows diligence.